tdwg/bdq/tg2/_review/docs/tutorial/index.md

 In the Fitness for Use Framework, input fields or terms for a Test are generalized as `Information Elements`.

 We can expand each of the bullet points in the hasFitnessRequirements statement into a set of terms that are likely to map onto the data.
-We may understand these well at the start, but as we work with real data and implement tests, we will very likely need to refine this list.
+We may understand these well at the start, but as we work with real data and implement Tests, we will very likely need to refine this list.

 * A valid taxonomic name:
   * dwc:scientificName